microsoft/Workshop-Interact-with-OpenAI-models/docs/05-Part-2-labs/3-System-Message.md

 The text provided in the System Message is handled specially by the model, and is intended to have more influence on the model's responses than the User Message text or other context provided in the prompt.
 (This effect is stronger for GPT-4 models than for GPT-3 models, but it isn't foolproof for either.)

-In the Chat Session, start with a greating.
+In the Chat Session, start with a greeting.

 ```text title="Enter in the user prompt:"
 Hello!